What Does Sewer Line Replacement Actually Cost?

 The Solution: Service Line Endorsement

-A service line endorsement (also called underground service line coverage) is an add-on to your homeowners policy that specifically covers underground utility lines including sewer, water, gas, and electric.
-It typically provides $10,000 to $20,000 in coverage and costs very little to add — often just $30 to $60 per year.
-This endorsement covers common causes like root intrusion, corrosion, and wear and tear that standard policies ignore.
+A service line endorsement (also called underground service line coverage) is an add-on to your homeowners policy that specifically covers underground utility lines including sewer, water, gas, electric, cable, and phone.
+It typically provides $10,000 to $20,000 in coverage per occurrence and is remarkably affordable.
+Most insurers charge just $20 to $50 per year, with some offering newer-home rates as low as ~$9/year.
+This endorsement covers common causes like root intrusion, corrosion, freezing, and wear and tear that standard policies ignore.

 Repair or Replace?
 How to Know Which One You Actually Need